Bureau of Land Management National Park Service U.S. Fish and Wildlife Service U.S. Forest Service

 The Musconetcong River drains a 157.6-square-mile watershed area in northern New Jersey, and, as a major tributary to the Delaware River, is part of the larger (12,755-square-miles) Delaware River watershed.
 The 42.5-mile river in a general southwest direction to the Delaware River and ultimately to the Delaware Bay.

 The Musconetcong River, nestled in the heart of the distinctive New Jersey Highlands region, features a remarkably diverse array of natural and cultural resources.
-The limestone geologic features present in the river corridor are unique in the region, and the steep slopes and forested ridges in the upper segments of the river corridor stand in stark contrast with the historic hamlets, pastures and rolling agricultural lands at the middle and lower end of the river valley.
+The limestone geologic features present in the river corridor are unique in the region, and the steep slopes and forested ridges in the upper segments of the river corridor stand in stark contrast with the historic hamlets, pastures, and rolling agricultural lands at the middle and lower end of the river valley.

 The Musconetcong River also offers exemplary natural resources, often referred to as the best trout fishery in New Jersey.
 Brown trout can be found in the designated river's seven main tributaries, and anglers in the region have access to the river from hundreds of acres of publicly owned lands along the river's banks.
 Paddlers enjoy the river's rapid flows, and hikers trek the miles of hilly trails that flank the river, affording stunning views of the river corridor.